jimvella/java-rpm-example/README.md

 ##Packaging concepts
 ###rpmbuild
 `rpmbuild` is the OS tool for building RPMs.
-The inputs for `rpmbuild` are a tarball of the source, and the specfile.
+The inputs for `rpmbuild` are a tarball of the source, and the spec file.
 Ideally it unpacks the source and simply runs

     make test
     make install